khakhalin/notes/00_queue_to_do.md

 * https://postgis.net/
 * proper way of setting up gitlab for pushing to it from git (just document it)
 * gitlab-ci - describe what I know, but also find some text
+* automated testing on gitlab
+* frog artifactory - some sort of package used for continuous integration (?) in SoftEng
 * curl - how to use exactly (document in [[bash]])
 * sudo
 * Missing semester - parts on [[bash]] (shell), Scripting, VIM, Linux, Command line